Regular Opportunities for Directors and Theatre Makers

 Learning from experienced artists by assisting is a vital chance to develop skills and understanding.
 Equally, having the chance to spend time in a theatre and understand how the various departments work together is also an important aspect of an artist’s knowledge.

-Each year the Young Vic provide five assistantships which include a residency and an attachment to a production.
+Each year the Young Vic provide up to five assistantships which include a residency and an attachment to a production.
 Each assistant will receive a fee to cover their placement and assistantship on a production.

 The JMK Director’s Award

 Every year, the JMK Award offers one young director the opportunity to direct a full-scale professional play.
 Since 2019, the JMK Award has been in partnership with the Orange Tree Theatre and the winner’s production forms a core part of the theatre’s annual programming.
+The Award will move back to the Young Vic in 2026.

 Royal Theatrical Support Trust (RTST) Sir Peter Hall Director Award Scheme